-SC Housing encourages and supports each employee in developing their ambition, commitment and ability to meet current and future SC Housing needs and goals.
+SC State Housing encourages and supports each employee in developing their ambition, commitment and ability to meet current and future SC State Housing needs and goals.
 Training is outlined on each EPMS and evaluated after completion of the training on the document as it relates to the employee's work performance.
 On-the-job use of the training is encouraged through the EPMS document.

-Emerging leaders are encouraged to apply for SC Housing's internal Leadership Development Program.
-Supervisors are strongly encouraged to complete the Associate Public Manager (APM) program and the Certified Public Manager (CPM) program.
+Supervisors are strongly encouraged to complete the Associate Public Manager (APM) program, and all senior staff members are encouraged to complete the Certified Public Manager (CPM) program.